This is NOT a Chess Game.

 ● To explore this page's code, just right-click this page and then click on "View Page Source" (in Firefox browsers - other browsers are similar.

-● To access the Chess Helper's image files, just click here.
+● To download Chess Helper's image files, click here.

-● To access the Chess Helper's sound files, just click here.
+● To download Chess Helper's sound files, click here.

 ● The button and canvas (board) click sounds were constructed in Audacity 2.1.0.
 They work in Edge, Firefox, Chrome, Opera, and Slimjet browsers, but not in Internet Explorer.
 In order to get these .wav sound files to work in Firefox, I had to make sure they were exported at 48kHz rather than at Audacity's default 44.1kHz.